Mehdilotfi7/Mica/docs/src/problems.md

 ## Future Extensions

-While the current version focuses on ODEs, difference, and regression models, Mocha.jl is designed to be extensible.
+While the current version focuses on ODEs, difference, and regression models, Mica.jl is designed to be extensible.

 Planned or possible extensions include: